anaconda/anaconda-project/docs/source/config.rst

 Multiple Commands
 =================

-A ``anaconda-project.yml`` can list multiple commands.
+An ``anaconda-project.yml`` can list multiple commands.
 Each command has a name; ``anaconda-project run COMMAND_NAME`` runs the command named ``COMMAND_NAME``.